unlight/asmt-javascript-questions/README.md

 - What kind of perfomance issues do you know?
 - Which tools you use to trace them?
 - Which technices you now or applied to solve memory leaks?
 Describe some of your personal experience in solving such issues.
+- How do you understand that you need to improve performance of your application?
+How do you convince client that you need to do this.

 ### Code quality
 - What do you mean by a good code?